Great sellers repeatedly grill themselves with two questions:

 - How can I be more certain of my judgment?

 Sales processes are as numerous as stars in the heavens.
-Here’s what top sellers do, along with some tips for how to emulate them.
+Here’s what top sellers do, along with some tips for how your team can emulate them.

 You intend to help a prospect capture opportunity or solve a problem.
 You need problems or opportunities that: